Salvage Hunters

 Salvage Hunters is a British television programme in which decorative salvage dealer Drew Pritchard travels throughout the country in search of antiques from shops, fairs and old mansions to re-sell online or in his shop.

-The programme has aired on Quest since 2011, for 15 series.
+The programme has aired on Quest since 2011, for 19 series.

 Format overview

 Each episode features Drew Pritchard visiting a number of locations to find collectable stock to resell.
-Usually, he travels with his long-time friend "Tee" (John Tee), who acts as van driver and loader when moving the purchased items.

-The format includes travelling to the locations, the purchase of various items, after some haggling on prices, and a product style explanation, then the drive back to his base in Conwy, showing the purchases to his team, the restoration process, and items being photographed for sale.
+The format includes travelling to the locations, the purchase of various items after some haggling on prices, and a product style explanation, then the drive back to his base in Conwy, showing the purchases to his team, the restoration process, and items being photographed for sale.
 There is a final summary of the deal, and often of the price achieved after an item has been sold.

 The sellers include private estates, antiques shops, trade markets and private individuals.